 (Fall and Spring, Course Offered Every Year) Capstone experience for the teacher education program.
 Provides the student a semester-long field experience at the appropriate grade level(s) in a public school setting.
 Development of teaching strategies that foster academic achievement for a diverse student population.
 Focuses on curriculum and instruction, planning, assessment, collaboration, and classroom management.
 Admission to the teacher education program is a prerequisite.
-EDU 460 is a corequisite.
+EDU 460 is a co-requisite.
 Internship fee assessed.
 Pass/fail grading only.
-This course will be 9 credit hours beginning Fall 2011.